Environment variables

 You can temporarily set Langflow variables at runtime.
 However, these temporary overrides don't overlap with most OpenRAG environment variables.
 The only exceptions are flow-level Langflow settings, such as the language model used in a flow.

-Edit the .env file
+Edit the .env file and apply configuration changes

-During installation, an initial .env file is created automatically or manually.
+During installation, you prepare an initial .env file.

 Model provider settings